July 1969 Electronics World

 The transferred-electron effect is an effect which occurs because of peculiarities

 of the conduction band in certain semiconductors such as gallium arsenide.
 It does not

 occur in semiconductors such as silicon and germanium.
 The effect occurs when the field

 in an n-type sample exceeds a certain threshold, giving the electrons enough energy to

 transfer to another conduction band with higher energy and lower mobility.
 This results

 in a decrease of average mobility, and thus a decrease in conductivity, as the field

 increases.
 In simple terms, bulk gallium arsenide exhibits a negative small-signal resistance

 above a certain voltage.
 A typical I-V curve is shown in Fig 4.

-At first it might seem that a slab of gallium arsenide could be made to
+At first it might seem that a slab of gallium arsenide could be made to amplify, just

-and that the frequencv of operation would he determined entirely by a cavity or a tuned circuit.
+of operation would he determined entirely by a cavity or a tuned circuit.
 However, if

 an excess of electrons is created somewhere, instead of diffusing away from each other

 as usual, they diffuse toward each other leaving behind positively charged donor atoms.

 This segregation of positive and negative charges is a "dipole domain."